WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles/README.md

 ```
 We need the ```turtle``` module because we are using turtles, we need the ```randint()``` function from the ```random``` module to generate random numbers, we need the ```sleep()``` function from the ```time``` module to pause the programme to build up the tension, and we need the ```exit()``` function from the ```sys``` module to close the turtle window when we stop playing the game.

 The next line is a Turtle command to assign the Turtle screen to a variable called ```screen```.
 This is so we can give commands to the screen.
-The second line sets the size for the turtle screen.
+The second line sets the size for the turtle screen of 800 pixels across and 700 pixels high.
 ```
 screen = Screen()
 setup(800,700)